Harry and Meghan Just Revealed Their Wedding Flowers — and Their Sweet Plan to Help the Bees!

 Additionally, according to the press release, the floral designs will include a very sustainable inclusion from the Royal Parks — pollinator-friendly plants, which provide a wonderful habitat for bees.

-After the pair tie the knot, Harry and Meghan have arranged for the arrangements to be distributes to various charitable organizations.
+After the pair tie the knot, Harry and Meghan have arranged for the arrangements to be distributed to various charitable organizations.